 Why is this anthology necessary?

 Because, simply put, LGBTQ+ peers/consumers of mental health services are underrepresented in the literature.
 Many books on LGBTQ+-affirming care are written by professionals for professionals.
 But LGBTQ+ peers are the experts on our own care.
 We wanted to help give a voice to others like us, especially to people with multiply marginalized identities who are often left out of these important conversations.

 How can other people in the community get mental health support?

 Please see the resource list in the appendix of Headcase.
 If you are in NYC, you can also check out the local LGBTQ+ mental health resource guide Teresa helps maintain.
 The Affirmative Couch, a new website dedicated to LGBTQ+-affirming care, has launched since Headcase’s publication and includes articles geared toward clients/peers.

 Where can we find you on social media and how can we contact you?

 Headcase’s Facebook page can be found here.
 Teresa’s Instagram handle is brooklynfemme.
-Stephanie’s Instagram and Twitter handle is stephs910.
+Stephanie’s Instagram and Twitter handle are both StephS910.
 Email us with speaking requests, questions, etc. at email@example.com!